Draycole/ATLAS/README.md

 - I made `myTone()` function to avoid timer conflicts with IRremote.
 - Override LED stays on when system is manually disabled via remote.

+## Additional Notes

+You can find more on ATLAS on my portfolio page [here](https://munachimsohenry.wixsite.com/my-site/atlas).

 ## License

 MIT License